How to Plan a Deck Build: Complete DIY Guide

 Step 4: Plan Your Foundation and Footings

 Your deck is only as strong as its foundation.
-Footings must extend below the frost line in your area to prevent heaving during freeze-thaw cycles.
-This depth varies dramatically by region, from 12 inches in southern states to 48 inches or more in northern climates.
+Footings—often called footers—must extend below the frost line in your area to prevent heaving during freeze-thaw cycles.
+This depth varies dramatically by region, from 12 inches in southern states to 48 inches or more in northern climates, and your foundation plan must also account for the size, depth, and number of concrete footings needed to support the deck load.

 Footing Types